RoyVoetman/laravel-repository-pattern/README.md

 }
 ```

+> Pipes that are applied to a **delete** action receive an Eloquent Model as the first parameter instead of a `$data` array with model-data.

 #### Before & After Pipes
 Whether a pipe runs before or after the insertion/update/deletion of the model depends on the pipe itself.
 For example, the following middleware would perform some task before any data manipulations are made persistent: